PADI DIVEMASTER COURSE

 Looking for the first step in working with scuba as a career?
 Your adventure into the professional levels of recreational scuba diving begins with the PADI Divemaster program.
 Working closely with a PADI Instructor, in this program you expand your dive knowledge and hone your skills to the professional level.
 PADI Divemaster training develops your leadership abilities, qualifying you to supervise dive activities and assist instructors with student divers.
 PADI Divemaster is the prerequisite certification for both the PADI Assistant Instructor and PADI Open Water Scuba Instructor certifications.

-Check out our PADI Divemaster internships on Malapascua in the Philippines.
+Check out our very popular PADI Divemaster internships on Malapascua in the Philippines.

 - Up to 2 months free accommodation in our shared, air-conditioned dorm room.